nalply/depprop/README.md

     obj.reactive_c = 'gamma'

-##Read-only getter
+##Getters

-Dependent properties internally use read-only getters.
+Dependent properties internally use getters.
 Because they are useful they are also included.
 You can give a value or a function to calculate a value on each get.
+There is no setter, that means the property is read-only.
+In strict mode you get a type error if you try to assign a value.
+In non-strict mode the assignment is ignored.
+Once defined the getter cannot be redefined.
+This is a protection against accidental overwrites.

 Usage example:

     var obj = {}
-    Object.defineReadOnlyGetter(obj, 'tau', Math.PI * 2)
+    Object.defineGetter(obj, 'tau', Math.PI * 2)
-    Object.defineReadOnlyGetter(obj, 'now', function() { return +new Date })
+    Object.defineGetter(obj, 'now', function() { return +new Date })
     console.log(obj.tau) // 6.283185307179586
     console.log(obj.now) // The current time in ms since epoch